thevedantjha/relaxed-web/README.md

 # Relaxed Web
 Make the internet a calmer place.
-Automatically rewrite toxic text, or blur images with unfriendly text thanks to Chrome built-in AI.
-Private with all processing on-device.
+Automatically rewrite toxic text, or blur images with unfriendly text thanks to Chrome built-in AI, private with all processing on-device.
+Implement a hybrid strategy with cloud based Gemini AI for fallback during unavailability.

 ---